Chart Color Schemes

 Erskine features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.6% of all households, including 14.9% that are couples with children, 39.5% that are couples without children, and 8.0% that are single parent families.
-Non-family households make up the remaining 37.4%, with lone person households at 35.6% and group households comprising 1.6% of the total.
+Family households constitute 62.6 percent of all households, including 14.9 percent couples with children, 39.5 percent couples without children, and 8.0 percent single parent families.
+Non-family households comprise the remaining 37.4 percent, with lone person households at 35.6 percent and group households making up 1.6 percent of the total.
 The median household size is 2.0 people, smaller than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households